cchurch/api-docs/source/includes/_api_user.md

 milliseconds_display    | boolean       | Indicates whether times should be shown with milliseconds (True) or not (False) layout_rotation_seconds | int           | If set, indicates how long to wait between layout changes during auto-rotation.
-If not set or set to 0, then no auto-rotation will occur motion_boxes            | boolean       | Indicates whether motion boxes should be shown (True) or not (False) notify_levels           | array[int]    | permissions             | json          | **Deprecated.** This is for backwards compatibility employee_id             | string        | It is an identifier that user with permissions can set for other users layouts                 | json          | JSON formatted data keyed by account unique identifier, where each value is an array of globally unique identifiers of layouts in the account, ordered in the way the user wants to see them in their graphical user interface
+If not set or set to 0, then no auto-rotation will occur motion_boxes            | boolean       | Indicates whether motion boxes should be shown (True) or not (False) notify_levels           | array[int]    | These integers indicate what types of alert notifications emails the user wants to receive (1="High", 2="Low", 3="System").
+When creating motion alerts for a camera, the user can choose "High" or "Low", so if a motion alert is set to "High", if the user has chosen to receive "High" alert notifications then they will receive them for that motion alert.
+"System" are camera status changes (online/offline/off/internet offline, etc.).
+So when a camera changes status, any user that has chosen to receive "System" alert notifications will get notified of the camera status changes in their account. permissions             | json          | **Deprecated.** This is for backwards compatibility employee_id             | string        | It is an identifier that user with permissions can set for other users layouts                 | json          | JSON formatted data keyed by the account unique identifier, where each value is an array of globally unique identifiers of layouts in the account, ordered in the way the user wants to see them in their graphical user interface

 <!--===================================================================-->